The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Methods

-The rest-frame L$_{2500}$ luminosities were estimated via the bolometric luminosity derived from the FWHM of the \halpha\ line.
-In the case of the JADES sub-sample we use our re-derived FWHMs and, in the case of the FRESCO+EIGER sample, we use values published by \cite{matthee}.
-Due to the lack of rest-frame MIR coverage for most of these sources, we chose to infer the intrinsic L$_{2500}$ emission by probing the reddest available AGN power indicator.
-Bluer parts of the spectrum which probe rest-frame UV/optical wavelengths are more attenuated by unaccounted for levels of obscuration, and without robust dust correction, direct measurement of the L$_{2500}$ for the portion of the sample with sufficient coverage at these wavelengths, could be significantly underestimated.
-Using the bolometric luminosities inferred from the FWHM of the broadened \halpha\ component, we apply a bolometric correction via the relation given by \cite{shen20} to estimate the L$_{4000}$ luminosity.
-Then assuming a canonical f=$\nu^{.44}$ relation that describes the intrinsic continuum shape of powerful AGN at these wavelengths, infer the L$_{2500}$ luminosity \citep{vandenberk01}.
+The rest-frame L$_{2500}$ luminosities were estimated via the inferred bolometric luminosity derived from the flux of the broadened \halpha\ component.
+In the case of the JADES sub-sample we use our re-derived fluxes and compared to published values in \cite{maiolino23}.
+We found our values to be within the measurement error reported for each source -- except for MPT ID = 3608.
+We did not confirm a statistically significant broad component, and thus omit it from the median values used when comparing to the photo-ionization model predictions.
+In the case of the FRESCO+EIGER sample, we use values published by \cite{matthee}.
+To be consistent with the literature referenced in our comparisons, we chose to infer the intrinsic L$_{2500}$ emission by probing the reddest available AGN power indicator.
+Bluer parts of the spectrum which probe rest-frame UV/optical wavelengths are more attenuated by unaccounted for levels of obscuration, and/or more extreme differences in their ionizing continuum under models of super-Eddington accretion.
+Using the bolometric luminosities inferred from the flux of the broadened \halpha\ component, we apply a bolometric correction via the relation given by \cite{shen20} to estimate the L$_{4000}$ luminosity.
+Then assuming a canonical f=$\nu^{0.44}$ relation that describes the intrinsic continuum shape of powerful AGN at these wavelengths, infer the L$_{2500}$ luminosity \citep{vandenberk01}.